sanyamjain007/GamingPlatform/README.md

 - Just install the game using steps below.
 - Source code resides in directory: GamingPlatform/src/rpggame

+Pre requisites :-
+1. MYSQL Server
+2. JDK or JRE
+3. IDE or CMD

 Steps to install and run Gaming Platform Project:

 1. Git clone the project from "https://github.com/sanyamjain007/GamingPlatform" or download the zip file in email.